jus10hollis/Password_Generator/README.md

 ## Acknowledgments

-* Special thank you to Jamie Rachael Morris for significant contributions to my understanding of this code - https://github.com/jamierachael
+* Thank you to Jamie Rachael Morris for significant contributions to my understanding of the code for this application - https://github.com/jamierachael